SkylineCommunications/dataminer-docs/develop/TOOLS/TOOSLCSERepositoryManager/Creating_a_repository.md

 - **Constraint**: Defines the visibility of the catalog item.
   - **Customers**: Repositories created specifically for one specific customer.
 The catalog item will be private.
   - **Generic**: Repositories that can be reused.
 The catalog item will be public.
-This does not apply to dashboard, these are currently private catalog items.
+This does not apply to dashboards, these are currently private catalog items.
   - **Internal**: Repositories that are not meant to be published on their own.
 They are part of an install package or are exclusively for internal use by Skyline.
+The catalog item will be private.
 - **Category**: The category beneath the constraint.
 - **Name**: The user-friendly name of the repository.